What Is a NACA Mortgage?

 Income limits

-- Priority members: Borrowers whose household income is less than the median family income where they’re purchasing or borrowers of any income who are buying a home in a “targeted area.”
+- Priority members: These borrowers have household incomes that are less than the median family income where they’re purchasing, or borrowers of any income who are buying a home in a lower-income area.
 Priority members receive the lowest NACA interest rates.

-- Nonpriority members: Borrowers whose household income is equal to or more than the median family income where they’re purchasing a home and won’t be buying a home in a “targeted area.”
+- Nonpriority members: These borrowers have household incomes equal to or more than the median family income where they’re purchasing a home, and who won’t be buying a home in a lower-income area.
 Nonpriority members receive slightly higher interest rates.

 Credit score